 How to Register for Classes

-- Make sure the term selected in the Select a Term drop-down box is correct
+- Make sure the term selected in the Terms Open for Registration drop-down box is correct

-- Type one Course Reference Number (CRN) into each field.
-If you do not know the CRNs for the classes you wish to take, select Class Search.
+- If you do not know the CRNs for the classes you wish to take, select Find Classes:

-- Select Submit Changes.
-A screen confirming your registration should appear.
-If any of the classes for which you wanted to register do not appear in the Current Schedule area, scroll down the page to view the error messages, which will tell you why you were not able to register.
-A list of error messages is below.
+- If any of the classes for which you wanted to register do not appear in the Schedule area, scroll down the page to view the error messages, which will tell you why you were not able to register.
+A list of error messages in below.